shankar-veludandi/Portfolio/chemsrus-biodegradability/README.md

 ---

 ## Overview
 This project tackles the 2024 ChemsRUs “Predicting Biodegradability” challenge on Codalab.
+This is a binary classification task to predict whether each chemical is biodegradable or non-biodegradable.
 We explore logistic regression and SVM classifiers, combined with two feature‐selection methods—RFE and L1‐regularization—to maximize AUC and balanced accuracy on held‐out data.

 ---